 imwrite (I2, 'pout2.png');

-To see what imwrite wrote to the disk file, use the imfinfo function.
+imwrite wrote to the disk file, using the

-The imfinfo function returns information about the image in the file, such as its format, size, width, and height.
-See Getting Information About Graphics Files for more information about using imfinfo.
+imfinfo function returns information about the image in the file, such as its format, size, width, and height.